IELTS Cue Card Sample 331 - Describe an experience when you lost something

 I remember that I had my bag with me and I had to stand inside the bus as there was no seat available.
 After an hour I left the bus and took a shared taxi.
-Finally I walked for a while to reach home and when I entered my room, I felt that the bag is missing.
+Finally, I walked for a while to reach home and when I entered my room, I felt that the bag is missing.
 I got so tensed and get back to the street and tried to remember exactly where I lost the item.
 But I could not remember exactly where I lost my bag.

 I felt so low and depressed that I could not sleep at night.
-Even though I knew that it was impossible to get the stuffs back, I tried hard to have those items back.
+Even though I knew that it was impossible to get the stuff back, I tried hard to have those items back.
 I reported to the nearby police station, contacted with the bus authority but after 7-8 days I gave up all the hopes I had to get my items back.
 I felt like a child who lost his most important toys!
 The laptop was really important to me as it has lots of valuable study materials and other files.
 I felt so stupid that, I was blaming myself for the whole thing and rebuked me not to be more careful.
 Honestly, the whole experience and the feelings were pretty depressing.

 Thank you very much for the opportunity you gave me to talk about my experience of losing something.
-In my preparation time for the given topic I thought about many occasions when I lost something and finally I decided to talk about the experience I had when I lost my University ID card.
+In my preparation time for the given topic, I thought about many occasions when I lost something and finally I decided to talk about the experience I had when I lost my University ID card.
 In fact, I had to go through a series of events because I lost this ID card and probably that’s why I have remembered this event very clearly.

-I lost my ID card when I was in the 4th semester in my university.
+I lost my ID card when I was in the 4th semester at my university.
 I remember putting the ID card in my pocket while leaving home and to reach the University.
 I took a public bus and then a shared taxi on my way and I don’t know exactly where I lost it but noticed it while entering the library of my University where every student is advised to show his/her ID card.
 That’s the first time I noticed that the ID card is no longer is in my possession and I searched every possible place of my dress, bag and even in the classroom.
 But to my dismay, I could not find it anywhere.

 I felt pretty bad and was blaming myself for being such a careless person.
 I wrote an application to the University authority and they suggested me to make a General Diary to the nearest police station.
 I had to submit several applications and had to publish lost item news in the newspaper before I was issued another ID card after almost fifteen days.
-In the meanwhile I had to face lots of problems and had to submit several applications that made me remember this event pretty vividly.
+Meanwhile, I had to face lots of problems and had to submit several applications that made me remember this event pretty vividly.

 Similar Cue Card Topics